 Salinity (ECe), the measurement of total soluble salts, of spent coffee grounds is 3.7 dS/m.
 More detailed information about the chemistry of coffee grounds is found here.

-Coffee can be composted, breaks down easily and makes great soil.
+Coffee grounds can be composted because it breaks down easily and makes great soil.
 Better yet, it’s a great medium for bokashi.
 Bokashi accelerates the composting process by fermenting and pre-digesting the coffee grounds.
 It also prevents off odors like ammonia while composting.
 Spent coffee grounds will heat up a compost pile when used in large enough volumes.